Dennis Michael Lynch: Politics

 On October 24, 2014, after being approached by members of the GOP in Arizona, Texas and Florida, Lynch announced on The Kelly File that he was exploring the possibilities of running for president in 2016.
 The Kelly File published a poll on Facebook asking if viewers would vote for Lynch.
 Over 10,000 responded to the poll, with 87% claiming they would vote for him.

 On April 17, 2015, Lynch was one of nineteen presidential hopefuls to speak at the Republican Leadership Summit in New Hampshire.
 A few weeks later, on May 5, 2015, Lynch announced he would not run in 2016 stating multiple reasons, including his children being too young to endure a national campaign that would require his absence from home.

 Following the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, on February 14, 2018, Andrew Pollack asked Dennis Michael Lynch to help him get a school safety bill passed in Florida.
 Pollack, whose daughter Meadow was killed in the shooting, lobbied alongside Lynch for two days.
 Ultimately, they grabbed enough votes from Democrats and Republicans to get the bill passed.
 The bill was signed into law days later by Gov. Rick Scott.

 Media

 After years of guest appearance on Fox News Channel, on January 16, 2016, Lynch started hosting the news and commentary program Dennis Michael Lynch: Unfiltered on Newsmax TV.
 However, on August 10, 2016, he announced that it was his final show because the Newsmax TV management was demanding editorial control over all the Newsmax programs.
 Claiming he would not accept "being restricted," Lynch never returned to Newsmax.

-DML PURE CBD

-In July, 2019, Lynch and his wife launched a new company to manufacture and sell his own line of CBD products called DML PURE and MIRACLE ME.
-The website is DMLcbd.com, and Lynch is the official spokesperson.
+Lynch hosts The Dennis Michael Lynch Podcast and created the DMLNewsApp, a news aggregation app fed from his news and commentary site DennisMichaelLynch.com.